VictorTJiang/Victor_BlueStampPortfolio/index.md

 ## Technical Breakdown
 The module detects the color of the floor underneath the robot, and returns a number based on the color (0 for white, 1 for black).
 If 1 is returned, the robot turns forwards right.
 If 0 is returned, the robot turns forwards left.
 The end result is the car will zigzag along and follow the line.

 The car can also detect distance and avoid obstacles using the obstacle avoidance modules and ultrasonic sensor.
 The obstacle avoidance modules send a signal if they detect objects ahead, and the range of detection can be changed by rotating a potentiometer on the module.
 Using the signal, you can code the robot to turn away from the obstacle or completely stop.
-However, due to the short detection range on the obstacle avoidance modules, they often don't send the signal to the Arduino in time to avoid the obstacle.
+However, due to the short detection range on the obstacle avoidance modules, they often do not send the signal to the Arduino in time to avoid the obstacle.
 The ultrasnoic sensor has a much longer range, and can therefore be more effective for avoiding obstacles.
 The sensor sends ultrasonic waves ahead, and records how long it takes for the waves to rebound off an object in order to calculate the distance between the sensor and that object.
 Using these tools, the robot is able to go fully autonomous (self-piloting); when it detects an object, it turns and goes in a different direction.

 A different function that utilizes the obstacle avoidance module is hand-following.
 The modules, upon detection of an object, turn and go towards it instead of away, allowing the car to follow the movements of my hand.